venson/starbucks/README.md

 # 3. Project Motivation
   By go through the starbucks data, try to find something usefull:
-    1. Does offers decrease the profit?
+    1. Does offers change customer behavior?
-    2. How much are the differences made by offers?
+    2. Does the change of customer behavior make more profit?
    And our final goal:
    Can we find a way to control the cost of offers, or get more profit from offers?
 # 4. File Descriptions